Arsnael/james-project/src/site/markdown/server/manage-webadmin.md

 An admin can also specify the reindexing mode it wants to use when running the task:

  - `mode` the reindexing mode used.
-There is 2 for the moment:
+There are 2 modes for the moment:
    - `rebuildAll` allows to rebuild all indexes.
 This is the default mode.
    - `fixOutdated` will check for outdated indexed document and reindex only those.